Indiana

 18. What action is required if an animal that is "not currently vaccinated" bites a person? (see also FAQ #6)

-• The animal causing a bite injury to a person is required to be quarantined for 10 DAYS.
+• A dog, cat, or ferret that has bitten a person is required to be quarantined for 10 DAYS.

 This requirement is the same whether the biting animal is currently vaccinated or is not vaccinated.